huyhoanlee/huyhoanlee/README.md

 ### Hi there 👋, I'm Hoan
-- 🌱 I’m currently learning at FPT University, specializing in AI
+- 🌱 I’m currently studying at FPT University, specializing in AI

 -   🌱 Each day brings new growth in my journey with applied data science, especially in the realm of computer vision.